 Sending Inventory to Canada

 Sending merchandise to Canada can be a little tricky.
 If you are shipping FBA inventory into the country, we suggest sending less than what is sent to an Amazon US warehouse (at least until you figure out how much product will sell per month).
-The Canadian market is smaller in size and may not need as many goods on hand as the US.
+The Canadian market is smaller and may not need as many goods on hand as the US.

 Before you begin with the shipment process in Canada, make sure you read the Canada Border Services Agency’s Importing commercial goods guide.